 Ghost stories are very popular in Thailand and range from the comical to extremely gory and gruesome, but ghosts are actually no laughing matter in a country with a population, who if pressed, will admit to not only believing in ghosts, many profess to have seen one.

 A strong belief in ghosts is certainly not something that is restricted to rural villages; this subject is taken very seriously by all walks of life.
 Although it is seen to be bad luck or tempting fate to talk about ghosts nearly every Thai person has a tale to tell about one.
-Many Thai people airport ghostwear amulets to protect them against evil spirits and spirit houses can be seen all over the country.
+Many Thai people wear amulets to protect them against evil spirits and spirit houses can be seen all over the country.

 There are many different kinds of ghost in Thailand, each that comes with its own threat.
 The Mho Phi or ghost doctor is the person to go to if you have a spirit that needs to be banished and some of the Mho Phi have gained celebrity status for doing just that.